-The Creditors Meeting – also caled “341 Meeting” or “Meeting of the Creditors”
+The Creditors Meeting – also called “341 Meeting” or “Meeting of the Creditors”

 DISCHARGE – This is what you’ve been waiting for!

-Upon completion of the bankruptcy a discharge is granted.
-Usually 60 days after the creditors meeting in Chapter 7 and after completion of the plan payments in Chapter 13.
+Upon completion of the bankruptcy, a discharge is granted.
+Usually, 60 days after the Meeting of Creditors in Chapter 7 and after completion of the plan payments in Chapter 13.
 Most debts are then discharged, meaning that the creditor has no right to collect the debt, it no longer exists.
 The following debts are generally not discharged: Charge card purchases within 90 days of filing bankruptcy; cash advances on charge cards within 70 days of bankruptcy; loans against retirement plans; student loans; judgments based on a DWI; taxes (income taxes can be discharged in some circumstances); debts incurred through fraud or false financial statements; debts not listed on your bankruptcy schedules; obligations created by divorce (e.g.., maintenance, alimony, child support, property settlements and hold harmless provisions); debts resulting from willful or malicious injury of a person or property; and Government Fines/Penalties.

 SECURED CREDITORS.
-A deed of trust, legal ownership of vehicle, or interest under the Uniform Commercial Code are examples of security interest (leases are not secured debts).
-Some property may secure more than one loan, this is called cross collateralization.
-For example your car may secure the loan on the car plus a personal loan or charge card through the bank or credit union.
-Generally, you will have to pay off both loans in order to clear title to the property.
+A deed of trust, legal ownership of a vehicle, or interest under the Uniform Commercial Code are examples of security interest (leases are not secured debts).
+Some property may secure more than one loan, this is called cross-collateralization.
+For example, your car may secure a loan on the car plus a personal loan or charge card through the bank or credit union.
+Generally, you will have to pay off both loans in order to clear the title to the property.